Spiritbox at Motorpoint Arena Nottingham - Complete Guide, Tips & FAQs

 Frequently Asked Questions

 Photography and video policies?
-Generally, small, non-professional cameras and mobile phones are permitted for personal use.
-However, professional cameras with detachable lenses, video recording equipment, and selfie sticks are typically prohibited.
-It's always best to check the Motorpoint Arena's specific policy on the day or beforehand.
+Generally, small, non-professional cameras (like phone cameras) are permitted for personal use.
+However, professional cameras with detachable lenses, video cameras, and selfie sticks are usually prohibited.
+Flash photography is often not allowed as it can disrupt the performers and other audience members.
+Always check the specific venue policy on the night, as these can sometimes vary.

 Top Tips for Spiritbox at Motorpoint Arena Nottingham